Social justice: Ecology and environment

-Criticism
+Opposition to concept

 Michael Novak argues that social justice has seldom been adequately defined.
 He wrote:

 [W]hole books and treatises have been written about social justice without ever defining it.
 It is allowed to float in the air as if everyone will recognize an instance of it when it appears.
 This vagueness seems indispensable.
 The minute one begins to define social justice, one runs into embarrassing intellectual difficulties.
 It becomes, most often, a term of art whose operational meaning is, "We need a law against that."
 In other words, it becomes an instrument of ideological intimidation, for the purpose of gaining the power of legal coercion.

 Friedrich Hayek of the Austrian School of economics rejected the very idea of social justice as meaningless, self-contradictory, and ideological, believing that to realize any degree of social justice is unfeasible, and that the attempt to do so must destroy all liberty.
 He wrote:

 There can be no test by which we can discover what is 'socially unjust' because there is no subject by which such an injustice can be committed, and there are no rules of individual conduct the observance of which in the market order would secure to the individuals and groups the position which as such (as distinguished from the procedure by which it is determined) would appear just to us.
 [Social justice] does not belong to the category of error but to that of nonsense, like the term 'a moral stone'.